maidsafe/rfcs/proposed/0000-Petname-System.md

 # Motivation

->Each computer has a unique view of the network.
+> Identification in nature is relative, never absolute.

 The proposal put forth is motivated by the need to solve the problem known as "Zooko's Triangle".
 For more information about this and how it works in theory, I invite you to view both [Mark Stiegler's outline](http://www.skyhunter.com/marcs/petnames/IntroPetNames.html) and [Md.
 Sadek Ferdous's paper](http://www.researchgate.net/publication/221426438_Security_Usability_of_Petname_Systems), both written on the subject.
 A separate thread for questions specifically aimed at the theory and reasoning behind the Petname System has been opened, and can be found [here](https://forum.safenetwork.io/t/the-petname-system/5111/1).

 Zooko's Triangle argues that if a system is to be decentralized, one single namespace cannot be global, securely unique, and memorable, all at the same time.
 Domain names are an example: they are global, and memorable, but they are neither decentralized nor securely unique.
 The Petname System aims to both abstract away the globally unique identifiers of users and locations, and present them in a securely unique, memorable way.

-# Detailed design
+# Detailed Design

 ## Rules of Thumb